AaronMorelli/TopicalTraceFlags/cat/qry_CompBehav.rst

 .. _2335:

-2335
+2335 ``Doc2014``
+	`BOL 2014`_: "Causes SQL Server to assume a fixed amount of memory is available during query optimization.
+	It does not limit the memory SQL Server grants to execute the query.
+The memory configured for SQL Server will still be used by data cache, query execution and other consumers."

-	Causes the optimizer to generate plans that are "more conservative in terms of memory consumption when executing the query."
+	KB: Causes the optimizer to generate plans that are "more conservative in terms of memory consumption when executing the query."
 KB describes scenario where large values of "max server memory" may lead to inefficient plans.